 Lehigh Valley American Regions Math League team

 In recent years, the team has included many students from 75 or more miles away from Lehigh in all directions, including New Jersey.
 Students whose schools participate in the Central Jersey Math League are not eligible to be on the LV ARML team, nor are students from West-Windsor Plainsboro High School.

 If on May 29 we have more than 75 people who want to go, then those not selected to one of the five teams can go as alternates, although with five teams now, we will try to avoid having more than 75 people.
 Alternates go with the rest of the team, wear the LV T-shirt, but participate on a team of alternates from various areas.
 Many LV ARML members have gone as alternates in past years and enjoyed the experience.

 In 2014 all costs were covered by our sponsors.
 This will again be true in 2015.
 The primary sponsor of the team is Paul Martino, who graduated from North Penn HS in 1992 and Lehigh Univ in 1995.
 He founded several Silicon Valley companies, most recently Bullpen Capital, and has made a substantial contribution to the LU Contest and LV ARML team for the past eight years.
-Other sponsors are Google and Lehigh University Department of Mathematics, and Rotor Bearing Technology and Software.
+Other sponsors are Google, Lehigh University Department of Mathematics, and Rotor Bearing Technology and Software.
 Any corporation interested in sponsoring a portion of the expenses of the Lehigh Valley ARML team should contact Don Davis.

 More information about Lehigh Valley ARML team